juxor/afaq/markdown/secH3.md

 People's Charter."_ [**Op.
 Cit.**, vol. 23, p.
-614] The Commune was not mentioned and, significantly, Marx had previously defined this programme in 1855 as being _"to increase and extend the omnipotence of Parliament by elevating it to peoples power.
+614] The Commune was not mentioned and, significantly, Marx had previously defined this programme in 1855 as being _"to increase and extend the omnipotence of Parliament by elevating it to people's power.
 They [the Chartists] are not breaking up parliamentarism but are raising it to a higher power."_ [**Op.
 Cit.**, vol.
 14, p.
 243]